A unifying view on the irreversible investment exercise boundary in a stochastic, time-inhomogeneous capacity expansion problem: The case of deterministic coefficients

-Apparently the function ${\hat y}(t)$ might be related to the process $l^{\star}_y (t)$.
-In fact the controls (\ref{bar nu by hat y}) and (\ref{overline nu_l}) are similar and we know that the optimal investment process is unique, so by identifying the controls we would like to conclude that ${\hat y}(t)$ and $l^{\star}_y (t)$ are the same.
-However the latter depends on the initial capacity $y$!
-At this point we know that the process $l^{\star}_y (t)$ is positive and upper right-continuous \`{a} la Bourbaki, but we do not know much about $\hat y(t)$ and its properties.
+Apparently the function ${\hat y}(t)$ might be related to the stochastic process $l^{\star}_y (t)$.
+In fact the controls $\overline\nu^{0,y}$ and $\overline\nu_{l^*}^{y}$ are similar and we know that the optimal investment process is unique, so by identifying the controls we would like to conclude that ${\hat y}(t)$ and $l^{\star}_y (t)$ are the same but, again, the latter depends on the initial capacity $y$!
+To handle this $y$-dependence some properties of $\hat y(t)$ are needed.